This

 5.4)Using DBMS_REDEFINITION Method

-6)Converting Existing Partitioned Table to Non Partitioned Table
+Existing Partitioned Table to Non

 6.1)Using Export/Import Method